charleswcho/okbnb/README.md

 ### Phase 3: Flux Architecture and Router (1.5 days)

-**Objective:** Notes can be created, read, edited and destroyed with the user interface.
+**Objective:** Profiles can be created, read, edited and destroyed with the user interface.

 - [ ] setup the flux loop with skeleton files